Considering making the switch to solar, but not sure how to choose a solar installer?

-To help you make the right decision in your move to solar, we’ve compiled a few key questions you should always ask when considering a solar installation company and ensure you’ll be working with someone reputable, reliable, and knowledgeable:
+To help you make the right decision in your move to solar, we’ll go over a few key questions you should always ask when considering a solar installation company.

 1. Is my roof right for solar?